valera-rozuvan-archive/angular2-es6-seed/README.md

 ```

 If the watcher is running, and you change some code, the project will be
-rebuilt, `dist` folder will be updated, and the browser will be automatically
+rebuilt, `dist` folder will be updated.
+Thus, if you have `watch` and `start`
-reloaded.
-This, if you have `watch` and `start` gulp tasks running in parallel,
+gulp tasks running in parallel, development of the application becomes a
-development of the application becomes a breathe.
+breathe.

 ### JavaScript unit tests